 St. Vincent and the Grenadines is an island chain north of Trinidad and Tobago and consists of the main island of Saint Vincent and the northern two-thirds of the Grenadines, which are a chain of smaller islands stretching south from Saint Vincent Island to Grenada.
 In total, there are 32 islands and cays, but most are uninhabited…by humans that is.

-Over 170 species of resident and migratory birds have been recorded in St. Vincent & The Grenadines, so it is definitely worth a visit.
+Over 170 species of resident and migratory birds have been recorded in St. Vincent and the Grenadines, so it is definitely worth a visit.

 The coastlines, ponds, and mangroves are great places to be on the lookout for the Magnificent Frigatebird, White-tailed Tropicbird, terns, egrets, herons and the occasional Glossy Ibis.